 ‘Filled with paradigm-shifting lessons and stories, journal questions, thought-provoking creative prompts, and coloring pages, The Creative Sandbox Way offers 10 “guideposts” and “creative invitations” with each guidepost that will help you take the fear out of creating and bring back the joy.’

-Find moreย about theย book here:ย The Creative Sandbox Way: Your Path to a Full-Color Life
+Find more about the book here: The Creative Sandbox Way: Your Path to a Full-Color Life

 *GIVEAWAY NOW CLOSED * GIVEAWAY WINNER ANNOUNCED: